AWS MemoryDB¶

 script set and configure the corresponding startup script. -

-After activation, you can see the corresponding automatic trigger configuration in 「Manage / Automatic Trigger Configuration」.
+After activation, you can see the corresponding automatic trigger configuration in 「Management / Automatic Trigger Configuration」.
 Click on 【Execute】 to immediately execute once without waiting for the scheduled time.
-After a while, you can check the execution task records and corresponding logs.
+Wait a moment, and you can view the execution task records and corresponding logs.

 Verification¶

-- In 「Manage / Automatic Trigger Configuration」, confirm whether the corresponding task has the automatic trigger configuration, and check the corresponding task records and logs to see if there are any exceptions.
+- In 「Management / Automatic Trigger Configuration」, confirm whether the corresponding task has the corresponding automatic trigger configuration, and you can also check the corresponding task records and logs to see if there are any exceptions.

 - In TrueWatch, check if the asset information exists in 「Infrastructure / Custom」.

-- In TrueWatch, check if there are corresponding monitoring data in 「Metrics」.
+- In TrueWatch, check if there is corresponding monitoring data in 「Metrics」.

 Metrics¶